Board of Directors

 FCM's Annual Conference provides member delegates the opportunity to debate and vote on policy matters for the coming year.

-Bradley (Brad) Stanford Woodside, is Mayor of the City of Fredericton, New Brunswick.
+Bradley (Brad) Woodside is Mayor of the City of Fredericton, NB.

 First elected in 2002, Raymond Louie is now in his fourth term on Vancouver City Council and has been a member of the FCM Board of Directors since 2009.